-To give someone a hat (dar um chapéu) means to chip the ball over their head and ran past them.
+- To give a hat (dar um chapéu) means to chip the ball over their head and ran past them.

-To get egged (levar um ovinho) means to let the ball get kicked through your legs.
+- To give a small egg (dar um ovinho) means to let the ball get kicked through your legs.
 The term is specific to Rio de Janeiro, while in other parts of Brazil they say to get penned (levar uma caneta).
 In English, this is called getting “nutmegged”.

-- A plaque goal (gol de placa) is a really wonderful goal that deserves to be commemorated with a plaque.
-The first gol de placa was scored by Pelé in 1961, during a game in Rio’s Maracanã stadium.
-The goal was so awe-inspiring that an actual plaque was erected shortly after the game, stating, “In this stadium on March 5, 1961, Pelé scored the most beautiful goal in the history of the Maracanã".
-Ever since, um gol de placa refers to a goal so superlative that it deserves comparison to Pelé’s original.
+- During a game in 1961 in Rio’s Maracanã stadium, Pelé scored a goal so awe-inspiring that a plaque was erected, stating, “In this stadium on March 5, 1961, Pelé scored the most beautiful goal in the history of the Maracanã”.
+It was the first plaque goal (gol de placa), and ever since um gol de placa refers to a goal so superlative that it deserves comparison to Pelé’s original.

 Bonus: Goalkeeper Terms

-You say that a goalie gets chickened or gets roostered (levar um frango / levar um peru) when he makes a bad mistake.
+- You say that a goalie gets chickened or gets a rooster (levar um frango / levar um peru) when he makes a bad mistake.

 - If he misses an easy save because his hands are too weak to resist the force of the ball you say that he had lettuce hands (ele tem mãos de alface).

-Now that you know Brazil’s “língua do futebol” you can fully enjoy the beautiful game (o jogo bonito) and yell at the TV with the best of them.
+Now that you know Brazil’s língua do futebol (soccer phrases) you can fully enjoy the beautiful game (o jogo bonito) and yell at the TV with the best of them.